Secure-Booking-Service/backend/README.md

 This section explains the content of the important folder `/src`.

 * `/api/*`: This folder contains all endpoint handlers of the api.
 Its structure mirrors the path of the api endpoints to find the concurrent handler more easily.
-* `/configuration/*`: Contains various configuration files which are loaded at the beginning to setup express, the logger or to validate the environment variables.
+* `/configuration/*`: Contains various configuration files which are loaded at the beginning to set up express, the logger or to validate the environment variables.
-* `/routes/*`: In this folder are all routes listened.
+* `/routes/*`: This folder contains all routes/endpoints that the backend listens on.
 These files connect correlating endpoint handlers and their routes.
-Also these files configures requirements like authentication and authorization.
+Also these files configure requirements like authentication and authorization.
 * `/schemas/*`: Contains database schema definitions for various collections like users or bookings.

 ## 🧑‍💻 Development Setup